 Preparation: ~5 minutes.
 Cooking: 10 minutes

 This soup will definitely relax you on any cold winter day and tastes oh so good when it’s eaten immediately from the hot stove.
-This is originally a simple Lao soup that at first was simply made with chicken and rice.
-In Laos the Hmong have taken this soup into their own homes as it is a very inexpensive and easy way to prepare for their big families.
+My mom told me that in Laos the Hmong have taken this soup into their own homes as it is a very inexpensive and easy way to prepare for their big families.
 For the healthy and the sick, this could be anyone’s favorite soup so I hope you will also enjoy it.

 Ever had Tofu in chicken soup?
 It’s probably the best way to enjoy tofu so if you haven’t had it before don’t be hesitant because it’s easy and it tastes a whole lot better than it sounds!
 This traditional Hmong soup can be found cooked in various hmong gatherings such as weddings, parties, funerals, etc. It really is a heart warming soup so feel free to also mix in some steamed white rice into your soup as well.